PedroMTQ/UniFuncNet/README.md

   - 'global'
   - ''

 Keep in mind DRAX will always try to use all available IDs to search for more information.
-That is, if you start with a certain ID (e.g., kegg ID), if DRAX finds searchable information for the other databases (in this case biocyc and hmdb) then it will also collect data from those databases.
-This applies to different entities as well, e.g., DRAX starts with gene IDs from kegg, then finds the corresponding proteins for these genes in hmdb and biocyc; DRAX (if the search mode is set to `gp,pg`) will then also find information on genes for these two additional databases.
+That is, if you start with a certain ID (e.g., kegg ID), if DRAX finds searchable information for the other databases (in this case metacyc and hmdb) then it will also collect data from those databases.
+This applies to different entities as well, e.g., DRAX starts with gene IDs from kegg, then finds the corresponding proteins for these genes in hmdb and metacyc; DRAX (if the search mode is set to `gp,pg`) will then also find information on genes for these two additional databases.

 Some type of IDs (i.e., `enzyme_ec` and `uniprot`) can be matched with multiple databases. `synonyms` and `chebi` can also be used to query multiple databases.
 For example, for the line `protein | pr | uniprot | P19367`, DRAX will try to match this Uniprot ID with all the databases